avelino/awesome-go/README.md

 - [usestdlibvars](https://github.com/sashamelentyev/usestdlibvars) - A linter that detect the possibility to use variables/constants from the Go standard library.
 - [vacuum](https://github.com/daveshanley/vacuum) - An ultra-super-fast, lightweight OpenAPI linter and quality checking tool.
 - [validate](https://github.com/mccoyst/validate) - Automatically validates struct fields with tags.
+- [wrapcheck](https://github.com/tomarrell/wrapcheck) - A linter to check that errors from external packages are wrapped.

 **[⬆ back to top](#contents)**